Contact our corporate or local offices directly.

 These situations are managed by setting the component's Type.
 For the example just described, the component type could be set to

 Graphical.
-Another special class of components is a test point – this component is required on both the schematic and the PCB.
+Another special class of component would be a test point – this component is required on both the schematic and the PCB.
 It should be checked during design synchronization but is not required in the BOM.
 In this case, the component Type is set to

 Standard (No BOM).